vulcandigital/silverstripe-pagefeedback/README.md

 It allows the user to rate the page out of five (5) and allows them to optionally provide a comment

 The users IP address is recorded on a per-page basis so that a user can only submit feedback once for that specific page.
 This comes with its fair share of caveats (ie LAN, Internet Cafes etc) that will be eliminated in future versions.

-Each of the five radio buttons on the form have a class of `pagefeedback-option-n` where `n` is `1` through to `5` for easier customisation (ie swap the radio buttons with smiley faces that have different expressions; sad through to happy)

 ## Installation